damianhakert/damianhakert.github.io/source/_posts/2014-09-29-letter-from-shareholders.markdown

 We feel that all the tools that you need to deliver software are better when they are open.
 You should be able to inspect your tools, modify them and share improvements with other users.
+Being aware that our code is open source also makes us hold ourselves to a higher standard when fixing issues or coding new features.
 [In the words of Nathan Sobo](http://blog.atom.io/2014/05/06/atom-is-now-open-source.html): "We think being open source will help us get there faster, and more importantly, source access will give you the transparency and control you've told us you expect from your tools."

 We want to ensure that GitLab has a long future and will always be maintained with great care.